googleapis/google-auth-library-nodejs/README.md

 The parameters for the JWT auth client including how to use it with a `.pem` file are explained in [samples/jwt.js](https://github.com/googleapis/google-auth-library-nodejs/blob/main/samples/jwt.js).

 #### Loading credentials from environment variables
-Instead of loading credentials from a key file, you can also provide them using an environment variable and the `GoogleAuth.fromJSON()` method.
+Instead of loading credentials from a key file, you can also provide them using an environment variable.
 This is particularly convenient for systems that deploy directly from source control (Heroku, App Engine, etc).

 Start by exporting your credentials: